JonWatkins/gpt-term/README.md

 # GPT-Term

-Work in progress simple cli application for interacting with ChatGPT.
+CLI application for interacting with ChatGPT.
 Checkout the [documentation](https://jonwatkins.github.io/gpt-term/) for more information.

 ### Usage